HenrikBengtsson/startup/OVERVIEW.md

   - `rstudio`     - (logical) whether running in [RStudio] or not.
   - `wine`        - (logical) whether running on Windows via [Linux Wine] or not.

-In addition, one can also conditionally include files based on whether a package is installed and can be loaded:
+In addition, one can also conditionally include files based on whether a package is installed:

 * `package`     - (character) a package name.